A Survey on Reinforcement Learning for Combinatorial Optimization: Preliminary

+\paragraph{Reinforcement Learning} (RL) is a machine learning technique that develops approximate methods for solving dynamic optimization problems.
+To distinguish RL from other machine learning techniques, an RL agent is not given the optimal action.
+Hence the agent needs to try different actions and finds the optimal one \cite{rlbook}.
+Therefore, the RL agent's main concern is to decide which action is optimal.
+An optimal action leads to the highest reward obtained from the environment, which is typically represented by a Markov decision process \cite{va}.
+Because of the nature of RL, it is a relatively efficient learning technique.

+RL algorithms typically consist of an agent that takes actions.
+The actions are determined based on environmental observations and policy.
+Each new action updates the environment and generates new observations.
+This loop continues until it reaches a terminating state (e.g., game over) or the maximum number of steps allowed.
+The rewards are given based on the outcomes of the actions.
+The learning policy is optimized to maximize the cumulative reward.
+The RL policy is the component that we want to learn.
+The policy is a function-like component that takes into account the environmental observations and outputs the expected actions.

+The Q-learning algorithm is a traditional RL algorithm that consists of a Q-value table, and the policy takes action with the highest Q-value.
+As the RL model becomes applicable to more complicated problems, the policy becomes more complex as well.

+Actor-critic is another popular RL algorithm that has two components: An actor and a critic \cite{ac}.
+An actor is the policy function that evaluates the current state and determines the action.
+A critic is the value function that evaluates the actions made by the actor.
+Typically, an RL agent takes action to reach a state, and the critic estimates the expected reward that the agent can get from this state.

+In recent years, the concept of deep RL was introduced and applied in the field of machine learning.
+Deep RL is a combination of RL and deep learning \cite{flt}.
+Deep RL utilizes a deep neural network structure to manipulate high-dimensional data.
+It typically generates output based on probabilistic outcomes.
+Deep RL algorithms have been used in many fields \cite{YANG2022537, Bajaj2021ReinforcementLO}, including generating approximations to the TSP and other combinatorial optimization problems.

-The QAP was introduced by Koopmans and Beckman in 1957\citep{ko} in the context of locating "indivisible economic activities"\citep{an}.
-The QAP consists of two sets of interrelated objects, the solution of the problem is the optimal assignment among the objects.
-From an economic perspective, the objective of the QAP is to assign a set of facilities to a set of locations in such a way as to minimize the total assignment cost \citep{ce}.
+\paragraph{Quadratic Assignment Problem} (QAP) is a problem of locating indivisible economic activities \cite{an}.
+The QAP consists of two sets of interrelated objects and the solution to the problem is the optimal assignment among the objects.
+From an economic perspective, the goal of the QAP is to allocate a collection of facilities to a list of locations in a manner that effectively minimizes the overall cost associated with the assignments \cite{ce}.

-The QAP is known to be an NP-Hard problem \citep{ra}.
-There is no polynomial-time solution to the problem.
-However, there are many approximation algorithms for this problem in order to reduce the computational complexity.
-Recently, the idea of machine learning is broadly used in computation.
-Currently, many researchers try to apply reinforcement learning and neural networks for solving the QAP.
-It is an important way which we will discuss in the later part of the paper.
+The QAP is known to be an NP-hard problem \cite{ce}.
+There is no polynomial-time solution to the problem; however, many approximation algorithms for this problem reduce its computational complexity.
+Recently, the idea of machine learning has been broadly used in computation.
+Many researchers have currently been trying to apply RL and neural networks to solve the QAP, an important way that we discuss later in the paper.